jlouis/etorrent/WW3.md

 A unit test that is quick and dirty is always better than one that would have adhered to all of the rules if it was ever written.

+# Line lengths

+Lines should not exceed 80 characters.
+This limit is imposed because it is difficult to read *wide* code, therefore it makes sense to make exceptions to this rule if the alternative is more difficult to read.

+# Separating functions and function clauses

+ * Two blank lines should be used to separate function defenitions.
+ * One blank line should be used to separate function clauses.

+# Header files

+The use of header files is discouraged because it burdens the reader with having to keep multiple files in mind when reading a module.